 This listing is for the digital download pdf file, but if you'd prefer to get an already-printed pattern in the mail, click here.

-Pigs are a bit under 5 inches tall, so fit right into the 1:12 standard for dollhouses.
-Making a batch of piglets could be a great way to prep for the holidays this year.
+So how about making a batch of little piglets to prep for the holidays this year?
 Make different characters and/or enlist the children in your life to design costumes for the characters.